Broader Impacts of the Care Economy

 Source: Yearly 5-year pooled ATUS (excluding 2020), US Census Bureau via IPUMS.
 Secondary eldercare is not included in 2007–2014 five-year pooled data periods due to ATUS limitations

-The Unpaid Care Force Participation metric tracks the share of the total population (aged 18 and over) engaged in at least 3 hours of unpaid care work in a day.
+The Unpaid Care Force Participation metric tracks the share of the total population (aged 18 and over) engaged in at least 3 hours of informal, unpaid care work in a day.

 Time Investment